cremalab/progeny/README.md

 the [progeny](https://github.com/es128/progeny) library
 to provide brunch dependencies which does not include globbing.
 This version was forked and brought in for this specific use.
-All that needs to be done is override it's dependency in the package.json file:
+All that needs to be done is override it's dependency in the package.json file by defining the the cremalab/progeny package and this should tell stylus-brunch package to use this version instead:

 ```
 "dependencies": {
-  "stylus-brunch": {
+    "progeny": "git://github.com/cremalab/progeny.git",
-    "version": ">= 1.0 < 1.8",
+    "stylus-brunch": ">= 1.0 < 1.8",
-    "dependencies": {
-      "connect": {
-        "version": "cremalab/progeny"
+    ...
 }
-    }
-  }
-}
 ```

+Not an ideal permanent fix, but this will at least get globbing working for the time being.

 License
 -------